An alternative theory of mind & consciousness

 Time as Achievement

-When myelin fails, it is not merely speed that is lost — it is the intentional arc that holds a life together.
+When myelin fails, it is not merely speed that is lost.
+It is the intentional arc that holds a life together.
 MS, Parkinson's, and the dissolution of self.

 Ch.
 10